Ottawa to order ships to give right whales a 100-metre buffer zone in Gulf

-Ottawa will order boats to give right whales a 100-metre buffer zone as it looks at every possible option to protect the endangered mammals in the Gulf of St. Lawrence, says Fisheries Minister Dominic LeBlanc.
+Ottawa will order boats to give right whales a 100-metre buffer zone as it looks at a variety of options to protect the endangered mammals in the Gulf of St. Lawrence, says Fisheries Minister Dominic LeBlanc.

-LeBlanc met Thursday in Moncton, N.B., with scientists, Indigenous groups and representatives from the fishing and marine transport industries to discuss possible solutions after a deadly summer.
+LeBlanc met Thursday in Moncton, N.B., with scientists, aboriginal groups and representatives from the fishing and marine transport industries to discuss possible solutions after a deadly summer.

 Twelve right whales have turned up dead in Canadian waters this year, and another four died in American waters.